-After a few hundred yards the canyon becomes narrower and the scenery less interesting.
-The road is carved into a steep hillside with the creek about 50 feet below.
-To your left, a steep fern-covered embankment rises up.
-There aren't a lot of big redwoods near the trail in this area, although some are visible on the other side of the canyon.
+After a few hundred yards the canyon narrows; at the same time the redwoods get smaller and the scenery less interesting.
+The road is carved into a steep hillside with the maple-lined creek about 50 feet below; to your left, a steep fern-covered embankment rises up.
+Some big redwoods are visible on the other side of the canyon.
 At one point a tiny brook flows down the embankment and a cluster of handsome redwoods is visible through the notch that the brook has eroded in the embankment.

-The road undulates up and down along the ridge.
+As the road undulates up and down along the ridge the forest becomes dark and dismal, with big redwood stumps and a lot of dead branches on the ground and no groundcover to speak of, this area has obviously been logged recently.
 A few old redwoods have been left standing here and there, and it’s surprising to see such large trees on an exposed ridgetop at high elevation.

 Near the end of the hike the road crests a hill and enters an area of old growth.
 The forest is dominated by non-redwood trees, but a few big redwoods rise up over the other trees, impressively straight and tall.
 When fog sweeps over the ridge, condensed water rains down from these scattered trees like mini-cloudbursts, surrounding each one with a circle of moisture.